 They are packed in a bottle containing 60 tablets.

-Each tablet contains sotalol hydrochloride as the active ingredient.
+Each tablet contains 80mg or 160 mg of sotalol hydrochloride as the active ingredient.

 It also contains the following inactive ingredients: